 The Landscape of Montreal Telecom: Who Actually Owns the Wires

 Choosing the best internet providers in Montreal starts with understanding a simple but often-missed fact: most of the brand names competing for your business in 2026 run on one of two physical networks.
-Bell has been extending true fiber-to-the-home (FTTH) across large parts of the island and surrounding boroughs, while Videotron operates a hybrid fiber-coaxial cable footprint that still covers the largest share of Montreal addresses overall, with newer fiber-to-the-home zones expanding steadily.
+Bell has been extending true fiber-to-the-home (FTTH) across large parts of the island and surrounding boroughs, now topping out at a symmetrical 8 Gbps tier, while Videotron operates a hybrid fiber-coaxial cable footprint that still covers the largest share of Montreal addresses overall, with a growing number of true fiber-to-the-home zones offering symmetrical 2 Gbps service.

 Once you understand the infrastructure layer, the brand landscape becomes much easier to parse.
 Bell owns EBOX, which resells Bell's own FTTH network under a leaner, no-bundle retail model — meaning EBOX customers often get the same physical fiber connection as Bell Fibe customers at a noticeably lower advertised price.
 Videotron, meanwhile, operates Fizz as a fully digital "fighter brand," designed to compete on price and simplicity rather than bundles or premium support, running over Videotron's existing cable infrastructure.